Do I Need Planning Permission For My Extension: The 2026 Rules Homeowners In London And Surrey Must Know

 One important point is often missed.
 Even when planning permission is not required, building regulations approval and party wall duties may still apply.
 This is why checking early is so valuable.
 It protects your budget, your timeline, and your future sale proof documentation.

-If you want a practical guide to reduce uncertainty before you appoint a builder,
+If you want a practical guide to reduce uncertainty before you appoint a builder, this resource is a helpful read.

 The Key 2026 Rules Most Homeowners In London And Surrey Need